BYOD INTERNET AND LAPTOP AGREEMENT

 - Be careful with humour.
 Humour may not be accurately understood in e-mail messages.
 Accurate interpretation of humour often requires facial expressions and body language.
 Avoid sarcasm which is often misunderstood in e-mail messages.

-- Be aware that any Internet use can be traced to the student.
-Once a message is sent it cannot be retrieved.
+- Be proud of the messages.
+Remember, messages can be traced to the student.
+Once a message is sent it cannot be recalled.

 For further information please read the CSO intranet policy on Digital and Social Media.